Tidal farm: Effects on ecology

 The construction of tidal barrages within a bay, inlet, or estuary is one of the few cases where inter species relations were universally affected.
 The retention of tidal water alters the timetable of species which dominate the upper to intermediate shore habitats.
 Simultaneously the lower shore remains submerged for longer periods of time.
 The resulting forced ecosystem is disruptive to the majority of species present, with the exception of fish whom are tidal feeders.
 The extended periods of high tide allow for greater foraging opportunity, hence a growth in population can be observed in these cases.

 The structures of larger tidal barrages alter the scour and deposition in their respective habitats.
 Scour and deposition refers to the movement and exchange of sediment along the floor of a water body.
 The U.S. Army Engineer Research and Development Center in Vicksburg, Mississippi stated that the interruption of natural sediment deposits directly led to an increased mortality rate of seabed grass, as the shoot could not properly grow in the altered seafloor.
 This would be even more devastating for benthic life which resides under the ocean floor since they are easily affected by changes in the flow over the bottom of the ocean.
-It would be hard to prevent this too since these organisms aren't easily relocated since they are so sensitive to changes in their atmosphere.
+It would be hard to prevent this too since these organisms are not easily relocated since they are so sensitive to changes in their atmosphere.